Monkey Drug Trials: Experiments

 The study “Self-Administration of Psychoactive Substances by the Monkey” was conducted by G. Deneau, T. Yanagita and M.H.
 Seever at the department of pharmacology at the University of Michigan.

 The monkey drug trials consisted of self-injection of intravenous drugs in monkeys, in which the primates were trained to operate the self-administration of cocaine, morphine, amphetamines, codeine, caffeine, mescaline, pentobarbital, ethanol, by using a lever in their cage.
 Their responses to the drugs over time were carefully analyzed to assess whether monkeys, after initial exposure to it, will show a voluntary intake of it, indicating psychological dependencies.

 The results suggested that some drugs elicited signs of dependency while others did not.
 They were compared with human dependency problems aiming to find an explanation of physiological and psychological drug dependence in humans.
-Those trials had some drastic side effects like tremors, hallucinations, convulsions, sudden death and disorientation.
-Several other experiments that were highly criticised because of moral issues led to the development of guidelines for guidelines for Ethical Conduct in the Care and Use of Animals provided by the American Psychological Association.
+These trials had some drastic side effects like tremors, hallucinations, convulsions, sudden death and disorientation.
+Criticism of it, along with several other experiments of which the morals were highly criticized, led to the development of guidelines for guidelines for Ethical Conduct in the Care and Use of Animals provided by the American Psychological Association.

 Procedure

 Monkeys selected as experiment subjects were kept in specially-built cubicles.
 Inside the booths, monkeys were restrained by a harness attached to a restraining arm mounted on the wall.
 Upon acclimation of the monkey to the new environment, the harness was adjusted to fit the size of the animal.
 A silicone catheter was inserted into the monkey’s jugular vein under anesthesia and fixed in place.
 The other end of the catheter was attached to a tube running through the harness to an injector.

 After the monkey recovered from the catheter installation, two switches were placed inside the cubicle.
 Pressing one of the switches activated the injector and saline was injected into the vein of the monkey.
 Upon pressing the other switch, saline was transported back from the injector to the container.
-After the monkey learned to operate the self-admiration mechanism, saline was switched to a drug solution.
+After the monkey learned to operate the self-administration mechanism, saline was switched to a drug solution.
 Drug injections could be administered by the monkey or a timer.

-If the drug had rewarding effects on the monkey, it increased the self-admiration rate as pressing the switch would be associated with a pleasant experience.
+If the drug had rewarding effects on the monkey, it increased the self-administration rate as pressing the switch would be associated with a pleasant experience.
 If the experience was perceived negatively, the monkey avoided pressing the switch.

 In the event of the monkey not initiating drug injections, the solution was administered automatically at regular intervals to test if upon further exposure, the monkey would begin to press the switch on its own, signaling psychological dependence on the drug.